leekevinyg/js-algorithms-sandbox/src/courseSchedule/README.md

 1) Can BFS be used to cycle detection too?

 2) Consider undirected vs directed graphs.
 What are the impacts on cycle detection?

+3) Are there any benefits to using topological sorting vs DFS?

+4) Try implementing DFS recursively

 A few resources: